stakater/Playbook/content/stakaterplatform/stakaterplatform.md

 2. Update [configuration variables](#Basic-Configuration) in `variables.config` file and provide the relevant values.
 3. [Recommended but optional] To take full advantage of the tool stack configure [Additional Variables](docs/detailed-config.md) as well.
 4. Ensure that correct context is set for kubectl & helm.
-5. run `make configure`, this will make all required substitutions based on configuration variables in the repository.
+5. Run `make configure`, this will make all required substitutions based on configuration variables in the repository.
 When prompted commit those changes.
 6. [Add the public SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) of flux(configs/flux.pub) to your Git repository with **write access**.
-7. Once changes are committed, run `make deploy` this will deploy flux, which will in turn deploy StakaterPlatform via GitOps.
-Estimated time for everything to be up and running is 5-10
+7. Once changes are committed, run `make deploy` this will deploy flux, which will in turn deploy StakaterPlatform via GitOps strategy.
+Estimated time for everything to be up and running is 5-10.
 9. Use the printed dashboard token to access the Kubernetes dashboard at `dashboard-control.YOURDOMAINNAME`
 10. Visit `https://forecastle-control.YOURDOMAINNAME` and you'll be able to view all applications deployed by StakaterPlatform.